 9. What is considered a Disciplinary Issue or what is not

-Your agent, might state in good faith that what is covered in one policy is covered in another for a specific item, but only the law firm knows their practice and clients.
+Your agent, might state in good faith what is covered in one policy is covered in another for a specific item, but only the law firm knows their practice and clients.
 A harmless term for one law firm may be cause coverage to be excluded for another firm.

 The old axioms, “buyers beware” and “the devil is in the details” certainly applies to a professional liability insurance policy.